EpistasisLab/tpot/docs_sources/using.md

 <td>-memory</td>
 <td>MEMORY</td>
 <td>String or file path</td>
-<td>Memory caching mode in TPOT:
+<td>If supplied, pipeline will cache each transformer after calling fit.
+This feature is used to avoid computing the fit transformers within a pipeline if the parameters and input data are identical with another fitted pipeline during optimization process.
+Memory caching mode in TPOT:
 <br /><br />
 <ul>
 <li>Path for a caching directory: TPOT uses memory caching  with the provided directory and TPOT does NOT clean the caching directory up upon shutdown.</li>
 <li>string 'auto': TPOT uses memory caching with a temporary directory and cleans it up upon shutdown.</li>
 </ul>
 </td>